Buy or Sell Talos Energy Inc. (TALO) Stock Now | Don't Try to Be a Top Gun

 Analysts’ Opinion of TALO

-Many brokerage firms have already submitted their reports for TALO stocks, with The Benchmark Company repeating the rating for TALO by listing it as a “Buy.”
-The predicted price for TALO in the upcoming period, according to The Benchmark Company is $23 based on the research report published on November 03rd of the previous year 2021.
+Many brokerage firms have already submitted their reports for TALO stocks, with BMO Capital Markets repeating the rating for TALO by listing it as a “Market Perform.”
+The predicted price for TALO in the upcoming period, according to BMO Capital Markets is $12.50 based on the research report published on January 10th of the current year 2022.

-KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see TALO reach a price target of $15.
-The rating they have provided for TALO stocks is “Overweight” according to the report published on August 26th, 2021.
+The Benchmark Company, on the other hand, stated in their research note that they expect to see TALO reach a price target of $23.
+The rating they have provided for TALO stocks is “Buy” according to the report published on November 03rd, 2021.

-Citigroup gave a rating of “Buy” to TALO, setting the target price at $19 in the report published on June 08th of the previous year.
+KeyBanc Capital Markets gave a rating of “Overweight” to TALO, setting the target price at $15 in the report published on August 26th of the previous year.

 Insider Trading